gitter-badger/maltretieren.github.com/_posts/2014-04-12-creating-this-site.md

     });
 {% endhighlight %}

+# Edit / Create content
+For a blogging platform it is import to have edit / delete / create functionality.
+This was introduced in April 2014.
+For delete confirmation I wanted a modal window to confirm that you really, really want to delete - so the dialogs whrere introduced...

+One feature missing is the support of folders inside the _posts directory to keep the folder a little bit more organized.
+It would be also greate to have some basic support of image uploading...

 # Getting more professional
 As soon as I started out with the GitHub fork functionality there the need for a deployment workflow rises because it was needed to commit to a master